wicknix/SpiderWeb/README.md

 # SpiderWeb browser
 * SpiderWeb is a semi portable browser similar in look and feel to the old SeaMonkey
 * It is built upon many varients of Mozilla community code depending on platform
-* It will build and run on i386/x86_64 OSX 10.6+ and Linux along with 32-bit PowerPC Linux
+* It will build and run on 32-bit Mac OS X 10.6+ and 32-bit PowerPC Linux

 # Building SpiderWeb for PowerPC Linux
 * Download UXP4PPC https://github.com/wicknix/UXP4PPC32/archive/v2.2.tar.gz (Unified XUL Platform) modified for PowerPC and extract